Home to school or college travel support

 3. Special educational needs, disability or mobility issues

-Your child will be considered eligible if they have special educational needs (SEN) and cannot reasonably be expected to walk to school because of their mobility problems, or because there are health and safety concerns relating to their SEN or disability.
+Your child will be considered eligible if they cannot reasonably be expected to walk to school because of their special educational needs or disability (SEND) or mobility problems, even if they were accompanied by their parent.

 For more information, go to 'Local offer' services for special education needs and disabilities.